huynguyentan1704/MM_CO2011_CC04_Assignment/README.md

 - **clean separation** between assignment requirements,
 - and **consistent structure** across all tasks.

+Branch-Specific Operations & Demo Notes:
+Each branch contains only the implementations required for that task,but all branches rely on the shared environment described below.

 # Environment Setup

 You can set up the environment in one of the following ways: